 The following are defined as exceptions to encumbrance: one set of clothing, thieves picks & tools (or any small object as the only thing carried), normal spell material components, and a helmet (for a character not wearing armor).

 Encumbrance is defined as a combination of the weight AND the bulkiness.
-Let’s look at the backpack: capable of holding 40 pounds (400 gp), and 400 encumbrance.
+Let’s look at the backpack: capable of holding 40 pounds (400 gp), and 400 encumbrance (full or empty).
 On the surface, that sounds great.
 Simple.
 But encumbrance is weight and bulkiness.
 And nothing is has more weight, and less bulk, than gold.